 As is the case with any personal injury claim, there are strict, and relatively short, time limits in which a claim must be filed, known as statutes of limitations.
 Basically, a suit must be filed against all proper parties within the statute of limitations time, or the claim against any party not sued will be lost forever.
 Generally, any potential defendant who is not made a party to the lawsuit within the statute of limitations time period cannot be brought into the case later, assuming that a lawsuit is filed within the limitations period.

 The general statute of limitations for personal injury cases in most states is two years; however, in some states the limitations period is one year.
 Also, shorter limitations periods apply for many governmental agencies.
 Do not think that you can wait until the eleventh hour to file a lawsuit in a construction accident case.
-It is very important that you contact our office or another law firm that handles these types of cases early on in order to protect your rights.
+An experienced attorney could ensure you file the proper paperwork on time.

-Call Our Arlington Heights Construction Accident Lawyers Today
+Call an Arlington Heights Construction Accident Attorney Today

 If you or a loved one have been involved in a construction accident, you need a law firm that is experienced in litigating these cases.
 The Law Offices of R.F.
 Wittmeyer, Ltd. is qualified to handle this type of complex case and provide you with the level of legal representation you deserve.